 Originating in the northern basin of the Missouri River, the Kiowa migrated south to the Black Hills around 1650, living there peacefully with the Crow Indians.
-At that time they were organized in 10 independent bands and numbered an estimated 3,000.
+At that time, they were organized into 10 independent bands and numbered an estimated 3,000.

 Pushed southward by the invading Cheyenne, Arapaho, and Sioux, who were being pushed out of their lands in the great lake regions by the Objiwe tribes, the Kiowa moved down the Platte River basin headwaters of the Arkansas, Cimarron, Canadian, and Red Rivers.

-There they fought with the Comanche, who already occupied the land.
-The Spanish in Santa Fe mediated a peace treaty between the Kiowa and Comanche in 1807 and the two groups made an alliance and agreed to share the area.
+There, they fought with the Comanche, who had already occupied the land.
+The Spanish in Santa Fe mediated a peace treaty between the Kiowa and Comanche in 1807, and the two groups made an alliance and agreed to share the area.

 An additional group, the Plains Apache (a.k.a.
-Kiowa-Apache), also affiliated with the Kiowa the peoples, hunted, traveled, and made war together.
-The two tribes soon began to raid settlements in Texas and New Mexico, which provided them with horses and mules to trade with the northern Plains Tribes.
+Kiowa-Apache), also affiliated with the Kiowa, the peoples hunted, traveled, and made war together.
+The two tribes soon began to raid settlements in Texas and New Mexico, providing horses and mules to trade with the northern Plains Tribes.

-After 1840 the Kiowa joined forces with their former enemies, the Cheyenne, as well as the Comanche and the Apache, to fight and raid the Eastern natives then moving into the Indian Territory.
-The United States military intervened, and in the Treaty of Medicine Lodge of 1867 the Kiowa agreed to settle on a reservation in southwestern Oklahoma.
+After 1840 the Kiowa joined forces with their former enemies, the Cheyenne and the Comanche and the Apache, to fight and raid the Eastern natives, then moving into the Indian Territory.
+The United States military intervened, and in the Treaty of Medicine Lodge of 1867, the Kiowa agreed to settle on a reservation in southwestern Oklahoma.

-On August 6, 1901 Kiowa land in Oklahoma was opened for white settlement, effectively dissolving the contiguous reservation.
-While each Kiowa head of household was allotted 80 acres, the only land remaining in Kiowa tribal ownership today are scattered parcels of grass land which had been leased to the white settlers for grazing before the reservation was opened for settlement.
+On August 6, 1901, the Kiowa land in Oklahoma was opened for white settlement, effectively dissolving the contiguous reservation.
+While each Kiowa head of the household was allotted 80 acres, the only land remaining in Kiowa tribal ownership today is scattered parcels of grassland leased to the white settlers for grazing before the reservation was opened for settlement.

 Today, there are more than 12,000 Kiowa, many of whom live in Oklahoma and other areas of the Southwestern United States.
-The tribe is governed by the Kiowa Indian Council.
+The Kiowa Indian Council governs the tribe.